tylim88/Discord-Help-My-Please-101/README.md

 https://www.cnet.com/how-to/7-ways-to-take-screenshots-in-windows-10/

 During print screen, make sure it is not too small and can be viewed clearly without `open original`

-If you have a lot of screen shoot, paste it seperately.
+If you have a lot of print screen, paste your github repo link instead!

 Do not include irrelevant area(like terminal) because it increase the size of your image and big image looks small!